Feedback

 Willy Tarreau most probably knew that, in 2016, Intel was the main contributor of the Linux kernel.

 So, finally, G-WAN was right since 2009.
-And Willy Tarreau (HAProxy) publicly wrote what he knew was blatant lies – at the expense of the disinformed HTTP solutions buyers that he feels a duty to deceive and abuse – instead of trying to become better and match G-WAN, the target of his groundless denigration.
+And Willy Tarreau (HAProxy) publicly wrote what he knew was false – at the expense of the disinformed HTTP solutions buyers that he feels a duty to deceive and abuse – instead of trying to become better and match G-WAN, the target of his groundless denigration.

 3. What Willy Tarreau (HAProxy) has incorrectly called a "huge mistake" did not come from G-WAN, nor from Intel engineers.
-The "huge mistake" came from the author of HAProxy, a consultant that presents himself as a "Linux kernel expert" but yet was not competent enough to know that kernel settings (their ranges of valid values and their units) have changed between 2007 and 2016 (or he knew very well but faked to not understand – assuming that his readers would not be able to contradict him – and, miraculously, he was right: my reply was not published by the blog author).
+The author of HAProxy, a consultant that presents himself as a "Linux kernel expert" either:

 These contents, which are denigration campaigns under the disguise of legitimate blogs, are then indexed by search engines (owned by the GAFAM).
 Their goal since 2009 is to hit G-WAN revenues, by (a) someone pretending to bring better information, and (b) abusing anyone not having the time (and/or the skills) to spot the lies.